WilliamBattsIII/doubleword/doc/ISA.md

 Instruction-specific bitfield use?: No

-Function: Sets a bit in the `tgt` operand. (must be a register) The value stored in the `src` operand will be used as the bit to set.
+Function: Sets a bit in the `tgt` operand.
+The value stored in the `src` operand will be used as the bit to set.

 Modifies flags?: No
 ### 0x0A: btc (bit clear)